pink88/Tuiss2HA/README.md

 ### Simultaneous blind positioning

-Use `tuiss2ha.simultaneous_blind_positioning` to move multiple blinds to the same position at the same time.
+Use `tuiss2ha.simultaneous_blind_positioning` to move multiple blinds to the same position at the same time or move eacb blind to their defined favourite position (see *Configuration options*).
 This is useful for synchronized scenes, howver this requires sufficient Bluetooth proxies/adapters to handle multiple concurrent connections.

 ## Configuration options